 3. Cost savings on business property.

 Power in your business building is needed for business properties including computers, electrical appliances, equipment, security systems, A/C units, and other items that are run by electricity.
 Power interruptions can cause electric powered properties to malfunction.
 And you may have to replace some of them anytime there is an unexpected power outage.
+If you are investing in real estate, efficient generators suitable for apartments can can quickly restore power to improve tenant satisfaction.

 The combined costs associated with other forms of backup power for your properties could be higher than those associated with having a backup generator for the most important ones that can’t be compromised.
 Not to mention the cost of replacing anything that malfunctioned during the power outage.
 It may not be practical to backup the entire office building, as doing so would be expensive and also reduce the total run time (i.e, fuel supply) for the generator.